SAP-samples/btp-terraform-samples/in-development/discovery_center/mission_3585/README.md

 ## Overview

-This sample shows how to setup your SAP BTP account for the Discovery Center Mission - [Setup for SAP S/4HANA side-by-side UI Extensions on SAP Business Technology Platform](https://discovery-center.cloud.sap/missiondetail/3239)
+This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)

 ## Content of setup